titanh3art/yt-audiophile/README.md

 ## How It Works

-To save bandwidth, the extension sets video quality to the lowest available and hides the video using YouTube's player API.
-It doesn't interfere with YouTube's data stream or audio quality — YouTube handles all that.
-It also doesn't block ads.
+To save bandwidth, the extension sets video quality to the lowest available using YouTube's player API and hides the video.
+This doesn't affect audio quality—YouTube handles audio separately and streams it in optimal quality.
+The extension doesn't interfere with YouTube's data stream and doesn't block ads, so you can support content creators as usual.